xiaoiver/infinite-canvas-tutorial/README.md

 ## Lesson 28 - Integrating with AI [🔗](https://infinitecanvas.cc/guide/lesson-028)

--   Common post-processing
--   Integrating with AI
 -   Use chatbox
 -   Use Nano banana to edit image, e.g remove background
 -   Use SAM with WebGPU

 |                      Use chatbox                      |                 Remove background                  |
 | :---------------------------------------------------: | :------------------------------------------------: |